KoushikThangavel/Nexo-IDE/README.md

 1. **Electron.js** creates a desktop shell to run the IDE as a native app.
 2. **React** handles the frontend logic, rendering both the editor and Blockly workspace.
-3. Users can **switch between block and text coding modes** via the integrated toggle.
+3. Users can **switch between block and text coding modes** via the integrated drop-down.
 4. Blockly’s XML export/import allows saving and reloading block-based projects.
 5. All interactions happen locally — no internet connection required.